 I could use…

-- Intel’s ngraph, which compile neural nets esp for CPUs
+Intel’s ngraph, which compiles neural nets esp for CPUs

 NNpack “is an acceleration package for neural network computations.
 NNPACK aims to provide high-performance implementations of convnet layers for multi-core CPUs.”

 NNPACK is not intended to be directly used by machine learning researchers; instead it provides low-level performance primitives to be leveraged by higher-level frameworks

 The internet is full of this.
 Here are some selected highlights.